Blues, greens and unexpected pairings — we lift the lid on the 2026 paint trends and how to use them in your home

 Helen Shaw is part of Benjamin Moore's UK division.
 A colour expert and international marketing director, Helen is no stranger to the paint industry and benefits of colour, having also previously founded a paint company with her husband, Craig.

-11. Swap white for colours when painting woodwork
+3. Swap white for colour when painting woodwork

-Although a fresh coat of white paint on woodwork can boost even the dullest of interiors, it can also be a little bland, making windows and walls blend into one.
+Although a fresh coat of white paint on woodwork can boost even the dullest of interiors, it can also be a little bland.
 Instead of following the same tried and test formulas, use this years paint trends as an opportunity to try something new.

 dining room with blue walls, pale burgundy wall panelling below, blue and cream chairs and a patterned rug in same shades

-Blue and light burgundy are the paint trend combination you didn't know you needed (Image credit: Birdie Fortescue)
+Blue and red is the colour combination you didn't know you needed (Image credit: Birdie Fortescue)

 "These subtle yet strong shades allow people to build schemes that feel crafted and lived in, and they pair easily with texture and natural materials," explains designer, Birdie Fortescue.